fordjes/sdn-labs/linux/01_veth.md

 ### Lab Objective

-The objective of this lab is to explore virtual interfaces within Linux.
+The objective of this lab is to explore virtual interfaces (veth) within Linux.
+Virtual interfaces are typically used when you are trying to connect two entities via an interface to forward/receive frames.
+These entities could be containers/bridges/ovs-switch etc. Say you want to connect a docker/lxc container to OVS.
+You can create a veth pair and push the first interface to the docker/lxc (say, as a phys interface) and push the other interface to OVS.
+Linux interfaces created with *ip tuntap* (tap) cannot be used to attach to network namespaces, so we are dependent on veth pairs.

 ### Procedure